 Applying early shows your strong interest in a college, reduces the stress of waiting for a decision, and saves you the time and money you’d spend submitting multiple applications.
 And if you don’t get accepted, you still have time to apply to other colleges.

-There are some drawbacks to applying early—you need to make a very big decision in less time, and you can’t compare financial aid opportunities from different schools, limiting your financial aid opportunities.
+There are some drawbacks to applying early decision—you need to make a very big decision in less time, and you can’t compare financial aid opportunities from different schools, limiting your financial aid opportunities.

 To learn more about both application processes and keep your application on track, visit the Early Decision and Early Action Calendar.